President During World War 2

 Domestic Policy and Mobilization: Facing the economic devastation of the Great Depression, Roosevelt implemented the New Deal, a series of programs aimed at stimulating economic recovery and social reform.
 Ironically, these policies laid the groundwork for rapid industrial mobilization when the U.S. entered the war.
 The vast industrial capacity built through the New Deal proved essential in supplying the Allied war effort.
 The government invested heavily in war production, converting factories from consumer goods to armaments, aircraft, and ships.
 This massive undertaking required significant adjustments to the American economy, including rationing, price controls, and the expansion of the armed forces.

 Foreign Policy and International Relations: Roosevelt's foreign policy aimed to contain the expansionist ambitions of Axis powers, including Germany, Italy, and Japan.
 He skillfully navigated the complex international landscape, forging alliances with Britain and the Soviet Union while maintaining a delicate balance between isolationist sentiments at home and the growing need for American involvement in the war.
-His meetings with Winston Churchill (Atlantic Charter) and Joseph Stalin (Tehran, Yalta, and Potsdam Conferences) were pivotal in shaping the Allied war strategy and the post-war order.
+His meetings with Winston Churchill (Atlantic Charter) and Joseph Stalin (Tehran, Yalta, and Potsdam Conferences) were important in shaping the Allied war strategy and the post-war order.
 The establishment of the United Nations, a testament to Roosevelt's vision of a more peaceful and cooperative international community, was a direct result of his efforts.

 Winston Churchill (United Kingdom): The Unwavering Bulldog